Terraform CDK Databricks Provider

 Note

-This article covers the Cloud Development Kit for Terraform (CDKTF), which is neither provided nor supported by Databricks.
+This article covers the Cloud Development Kit for Terraform (CDKTF), which is developed by a third party.
 To contact the provider, see the Terraform Community.

 This article shows you how to use Python along with the Terraform CDK Databricks Provider and the Cloud Development Kit for Terraform (CDKTF).
 The CDKTF is a third-party, infrastructure as code (IaC) platform that enables you to create, deploy, and manage Databricks resources by using familiar programming languages, tools, and engineering practices.
 Although this article shows you how to use Python, the CDKTF supports additional languages such as TypeScript, Java, C#, and Go.